Policy and Procedure

 Although the academic visitor will be independent and responsible for his or her own research activities and work agenda whilst in Durham, the School of Modern Languages and Cultures considers it a priority that visiting scholars be welcomed into our research community and be integrated as much as practicable in the work of the School.
 The expectation that visiting scholars contribute actively to the research environment at Durham is met through the provision of a sponsor.

-The statement of support from the academic sponsor should be included with the application.
 It is up to the applicant to identify a prospective sponsor and to enter into contact with that person, to request a statement of support.
 No application will be considered without a statement of support from a member of staff in the School of Modern Languages and Cultures indicating his or her willingness to support their application.
 Upon arrival at Durham, the visiting scholar's sponsor will introduce the scholar to other members of the research community at Durham who work in similar areas of research, will invite visiting scholars to any research clusters or other events being organised by the School of Modern Languages and Cultures, and will otherwise be available to provide some assistance to visiting scholars.
 The sponsor should also facilitate the visiting scholar's active contribution to research in the School (see Section 4, 'Visitor's Contribution', above).
 It may come to pass that a sponsor may not be present for the duration of a scholar's research stay.
 In such situations, the sponsor and the academic visitor will be responsible for approaching and identifying a second academic sponsor who might continue to provide support in their absence.

 Visitors are not routinely charged to cover the costs of the administration involved with the visit.
 The School of Modern Languages and Cultures does not provide a salary or other payments to visitors.
 Visitors should apply for research funding schemes through their own home institution or equivalent.
 The academic visitor will be responsible for his/her own travel, accommodation and maintenance costs.
 Scholars are responsible for ensuring that they have the correct travel documentation, including visas.